splunk/public-o11y-docs/gdi/get-data-in/application/go/configuration/go-otel-metrics.rst

 To learn about the different metric types, see :ref:`metric-types`.

-.. note:: Runtime and trace metrics collection is an experimental feature subject to future changes.

 .. _golang-otel-runtime-metrics:

 Runtime metrics
 ================================================

-.. caution:: The OpenTelemetry Go runtime instrumentation is experimental.
-Use it for evaluation purposes only.
-Don't use it in production environments.
-Some features might have restrictions, limited stability, or might change in next versions.
-Limited support is provided on a best-effort basis.
+.. note:: The OpenTelemetry Go runtime instrumentation is experimental.

 The following runtime metrics are automatically collected and exported: